-Incumbents of positions in this series operate, maintain and repair heating and air conditioning chiller systems; operate electronic controls for heating and air conditioning systems; monitor general, mechanical and/or electrical repairs on power distribution, chilled water, gas, domestic and de-ionized water, signal, fire alarm, security, remote building equipment monitoring, sanitary, acid waste and storm drain systems.
+Operate, maintain and repair heating and air conditioning chiller systems; operate electronic controls for heating and air conditioning systems; monitor general, mechanical and/or electrical repairs on power distribution, chilled water, gas, domestic and de-ionized water, signal, fire alarm, security, remote building equipment monitoring, sanitary, acid waste and storm drain systems.
 Performs related duties as required.
 Writes & reviews technical specifications for equipment and projects by college and outside contractors.
 Participates in on-call rotation and details.

 2. Operates a high voltage power distribution system including switches on generating equipment; operates, maintains and repairs generators and related equipment.

-3. Operates and maintains a sewerage and drainage system and an neutralized acid waste system, including pressurized main drain system and associated equipment.
+3. Operates and maintains a sewerage and drainage system and a neutralized acid waste system, including pressurized main drain system and associated equipment.

 4. Inspects machinery; reads meters and gauges; performs tests on chilled water, boiled water and sea water to control pollution and quality of water; starts and stops equipment and machinery according to schedules.